 CSU General Education/Certification Plan: List of general education requirements for transfer to the California State Universities.
 CSU Certification is granted by LAVC to indicate completion of all lower-division general education requirements.
-The CSU G.E.
-Plan also satisfies general education requirements for an Associate's Degree provided the student completes an American Institutions course from area D, and Health 11 and 1 unit of Kinesiology from area E.
+The CSUGE Plan also satisfies general education requirements for an Associate's Degree.
+Petition for CSUGE Certification early in your last semester of completing all requirements in Admissions.

-Dropping: Process of discontinuing enrollment in a class by using the internet or by going in person to Admissions and Records.
+Dropping: Process of discontinuing enrollment in a class through your Student Portal or by going in person to Admissions and Records.

 Educational Goal: The academic objective that a student plans to achieve at LAVC and beyond.

-Electives: Courses of personal interest to the student which is not a general education or major requirement, but could be used toward the 60-unit graduation requirement or the transferable unit minimum.
+Electives: Courses of personal interest to the student which are not general education or major requirements, but could be used toward the 60-unit graduation requirement or the transferable unit minimum.

-Full-Time Study: Course load of 12 or more units per semester (6 units per winter/summer session).
+Full-Time Study: Course load of 12 or more units per semester (6 units per winter/summer intersession).

-General Education: Portion of the graduation requirements which include completion of courses in several areas: Natural Sciences; Social and Behavioral Sciences; Arts/Humanities; Language and Rationality; Health and Physical Education.
+General Education: Portion of the graduation requirements which include completion of courses in variousl subject areas: Natural Sciences; Social and Behavioral Sciences; Arts/Humanities; Language and Rationality; Health and Physical Education.